 In a clinical pharmacology study, indomethacin or sulindac was administered to hypertensive patients receiving enalapril maleate tablets.
 In this study, there was no evidence of a blunting of the antihypertensive action of enalapril [see DRUG INTERACTIONS].

-The pharmacokinetics of EPANED Oral Solution were shown to be similar to that of Vasotec® tablets under fasted conditions.
+Reconstituted EPANED Powder for Oral Solution was shown to be bioequivalent to Vasotec® tablets.
+Reconstituted EPANED Powder for Oral Solution was also evaluated under fed and fasted conditions.
 A high-fat meal reduced the Cmax of enalapril and enalaprilat by 46% and 36%, respectively.
 The exposure, as measured by AUC, to enalaprilat was reduced by 23%.
-The time to peak concentrations (Cmax ) was delayed by 20 minutes for enalapril and 62 minutes for enalaprilat.
+The time to peak concentrations (Cmax) was delayed by 20 minutes for enalapril and 62 minutes for enalaprilat.
 The trough plasma concentrations of enalapril (from 6 to 12 hours) and enalaprilat (from 16 to 36 hours) are similar between fasted and fed administrations.

 Following oral administration of enalapril maleate tablets, peak serum concentrations of enalapril occur within about one hour.
 Based on urinary recovery, the extent of absorption of enalapril is approximately 60%.
 Enalapril absorption is not influenced by the presence of food in the gastrointestinal tract.
 Following absorption, enalapril is hydrolyzed to enalaprilat, which is a more potent angiotensin-converting enzyme inhibitor than enalapril; enalaprilat is poorly absorbed when administered orally.
 Peak serum concentrations of enalaprilat occur three to four hours after an oral dose of enalapril maleate.
 Excretion of enalapril is primarily renal.